Minding Our Beeswax

 Hanukkah had us focused on our annual tradition.
 Wifey dusted off our beautiful, blue-glass menorah, given lovingly to us by our Jewish lesbian circle of friends on the occasion of our nuptials.
-Our custom is to observe the eight-night candlelighting ritual in front of our fire place, lighting the candles in the menorah on the mantle.
+Our custom is to observe the eight-night candle-lighting ritual in front of our fireplace, where our menorah sits on the mantle.
 Each night we offer a prayer of thanks to our ancestors, exchange small gifts and eat chocolate money.

-Normally we just hang out, hold hands, and gaze into the flickering candlelight contemplating the spirit of the holiday, which, by the way, celebrates Jewish resistance to assimilation.
+Normally we just hang out, hold hands and gaze into the flickering candlelight contemplating the spirit of the holiday, which, by the way, celebrates Jewish resistance to assimilation.
+(Yet another reason NOT to equate the holiday with Christmas.)
 But this particular year, on the eighth night, with all the candles aflame, Wifey and I broke with that tradition, too.
-We left our lit menorah on the mantel while we turned our attention to the TV.
-That's how we learned why watching television is not a traditional Hanukkah activity.
+We left our lit menorah on the mantle while we turned our attention to the TV.
+That’s how we learned why watching television is not a traditional Hanukkah activity.

-We could surmise that the two of us are the true chosen people among all Jews whose Hanukkah flames are limited to their piddly little candle wicks.
+Perhaps the two of us are the true chosen people among all the world’s Jews whose Hanukkah flames are limited to their piddly little candle wicks.
 Martha sure was right about that special glow.
 An entire menorah crackling in full blaze is an awesome sight.
 It makes the word God just fly out of your mouth.

 So no, our holidays are not interchangeable.
 If you notice that some Jews are particularly cranky this time of year, please don’t wish us a Happy Hanukkah.
 We’ve already had one.

-Award-winning writer Sally Sheklow celebrates at home with her partner of 20 years, two cats and a good, strong fire extinguisher.
+Award-winning writer Sally Sheklow celebrates at home with her partner of 22 years, two cats, and a good, strong fire extinguisher.